Oksana Chusovitina: Recent years

 After competing solely on vault for several years, Chusovitina announced in 2018 that she would begin competing all-around again.

 Chusovitina competed at the 2019 World Artistic Gymnastics Championships in order to qualify for Tokyo.
-She had a rough turn in qualifications, falling on her second vault and on balance beam, but despite these errors, she ended up ranked just high enough in the all-around standings to secure one of the last all-around berths to the Olympics from that event.
-She was selected as a flag bearer for Uzbekistan at the 2020 Summer Olympics opening ceremony, but was then replaced just few hours before the ceremony.
-Her final day of competition on 25 July 2021 in Tokyo saw her fail to qualify for the finals in Vault.
+During qualifications, she fell on her second vault and on balance beam.
+Despite these errors, she ranked high enough in the all-around standings to secure one of the last all-around berths to the Olympics from that event.
+She was selected as a flag bearer for Uzbekistan at the 2020 Summer Olympics opening ceremony, but was replaced just few hours before the ceremony.
+She then went on to compete in the vault finals, though she didn’t place.

-Despite stating that she would retire following the delayed 2020 Olympic Games, she later stated that she would return to training for the 2022 Asian Games, which ended up being postponed indefinitely due to the pandemic.
-She then won a gold medal on vault at Doha World Cup Event in 2022, and won the vault again at the 2022 Uzbekistan National Championships.
-When asked how the postponement of the Asian games would influence her training plans, she stated that her goal now is to continue training and compete in the 2024 Olympic Games in Paris, France.
-This would be her 9th Summer Olympic Games.
+Despite initially stating that she would retire following the delayed 2020 Olympic Games, Chusovitina later stated she would return to training for the 2022 Asian Games, which was postponed indefinitely due to the COVID-19 pandemic.
+She then won a gold medal on vault at 2022 Doha World Cup Event and the 2022 Uzbekistan National Championships.
+When asked how the postponement of the Asian games would influence her training plans, she stated that her goal was to continue training and compete in the 2024 Olympic Games in Paris, France.
 Chusovitina competed at the postponed Islamic Solidarity Games in 2022 alongside Dildora Aripova and Ominakhon Khalilova.
 They finished second as a team behind Turkey.
-Individually Chusovitina won gold on vault.
+Chusovitina won gold on vault.
+Having medaled in three of four World Cups in 2022, Chusovitina earned the World Cup series title on Vault, a feat she repeated in 2023.
+In March 2024, she competed in two World Cup championships, first placing 23rd on vault, which disqualified her from being selected as an apparatus specialist for the 2024 Olympics, meaning she would have to qualify through her all-around score at the Asian Gymnastics Championships in late May.
+Later in the month, she placed second on vault behind Tjaša Kysselef.
+In April, she claimed the Uzbekistan national title in the all-around competition.
+On 23 May, Chusovitina announced she was withdrawing from competition following an injury that occurred during training.

+In March 2024, Chusovitina "opened a combination school and gymnastics academy in Tashkent ... that she said is free for children."